Millions of bright red crabs shut down roads in Australia’s Christmas Island in mass migration

 Officials have also been known to build bridges, underpasses and crossings to help the creatures migrate safely.

-While those keen to see the mass migration are unable to drive on certain roads, visitors are allowed to walk among the crawling crabs although caution is advised.
+While those keen to see the mass migration are unable to drive on certain roads, visitors are allowed to walk among the crawling crabs, although caution is advised.

-The crabs are “extremely important to the island’s rich biodiversity,” Parks Australia says, helping to sustain the island’s ecosystem by eating leaf litter which contributes to keeping the forest floor in a healthy condition.
+The crabs are “extremely important to the island’s rich biodiversity,” Parks Australia says, helping to sustain the island’s ecosystem by eating leaf litter, which contributes to keeping the forest floor in a healthy condition.

-However, an increased number of crabs have died during the annual migration due to human activities, with thousands crushed by cars each year and others at risk of dehydration when they pass areas where forest cover has been cleared, the agency adds.
+However, an increased number of crabs have died during the annual migration because of human activities, with thousands crushed by vehicles each year and others at risk of dehydration when they pass areas where forest cover has been cleared, the agency added.

 Once mating has taken place inside or near to the burrows, females — which greatly outnumber males — stay behind until they are ready to produce eggs — which happens within three days.
-They remain in the burrows for a fortnight as the eggs develop until they are ready to dispense them into the ocean.
+They remain in the burrows for a two weeks as the eggs develop until they are ready to dispense them into the ocean.

-During the spawning process, the females swarm the shoreline so that they can release their eggs into the sea.
-The process can happen on 5-6 consecutive nights during this period, according to Parks Australia.
+During the spawning process, the females swarm the shoreline so they can release their eggs into the sea.
+The process can happen on five to six consecutive nights during this period, according to Parks Australia.

-If the larvae which hatches from the deposited eggs is not eaten by hungry fish, manta rays or giant whale sharks, baby crabs are born.
-Often the larvae will be devoured completely, leaving no baby crustaceans at all but experts say once or twice a decade a larger number survive, maintaining population numbers on the island.
+If the larvae that hatches from the deposited eggs is not eaten by hungry fish, manta rays or giant whale sharks, baby crabs are born.
+Often the larvae will be devoured completely, leaving no baby crustaceans at all, but experts say once or twice a decade a larger number survive, maintaining population numbers on the island.

 Crab-picking is a treat, if you don’t mind slicing open your fingers while eviscerating a stinking carcass